Skip to Content

 My favorite recipe for canning jalapeños is what is commonly called Cowboy Candy.
 Sliced jalapeños are cooked in a sweet syrup and processed in a hot water bath canner.

-However, if you are looking for a more traditional way to can jalapeños, try this Pickled Pepper Rings recipe.
+However, if you are looking for a more traditional way to can jalapeños, try this Pickled Jalapeno Pepper Rings recipe.
 It is the same process for canning banana pepper rings and can be processed in a hot water bath canner as well.

 4. How To Freeze Jalapeno Peppers